-(1) The Company's share of income or losses is included in "Other income" in the condensed consolidated statements of comprehensive income.
+- (1) The Company's share of income or losses is included in "Other income" in the condensed consolidated statements of comprehensive income. - (2) These investments do not qualify for the equity method of accounting.
+Dividends received are included in "Other income" in the condensed consolidated statements of comprehensive income.